How To Reduce Screen Time: Tips To Increase Family Time

 We know what you're thinking: Is a board game table worth it?
 Absolutely.

-A board game table like The Dresden is the perfect way to unplug and steer your kids away from screens when they're bored.
+A tabletop gaming table like The Dresden is the perfect way to unplug and steer your kids away from screens when they're bored.
 Don't believe us?
 Just check out these reviews.

 Not only do these tables promote more social interaction among the family, but they also encourage seeking out offline entertainment and boost cognitive ability (particularly in younger children).
 Plus, let's face it: board games are just plain fun!